mjbots/moteus/RELEASING.md

 2. Computes the new version (or accepts an explicit one).
 3. For firmware: validates `MOTEUS_FIRMWARE_VERSION` matches the new release's M.m.p; refuses to tag otherwise.
-4. For python/cpp: updates the version file in place.
+4. For python/cpp/rust: updates the version file(s) in place.
+For rust this is `lib/rust/Cargo.toml` (the workspace version plus the inter-crate dependency requirements) and the matching package entries in `lib/rust/Cargo.lock`.
-5. Commits (if the file changed) and creates the annotated tag.
+5. Commits (if the files changed) and creates the annotated tag.
 6. Prints the `git push` commands.

 Inspect the diff and tag before pushing.